Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 8

 adjournment.
 He was given to 28 Jan.
 We drove back

-home, bought four cartons of cigarettes for 4 pesos, sun goggles
+home, bought four cartons of cigarettes for 4 pesos, some goggles

-us to the remaining officers quarters, ELENA FLATS, for dinner.
+us to the remaining officers quarters, ELENA PLAYS, for dinner.

 The only unusual dish was the soucrow(?) vegetable.